HubSpot customer service: The complete 2026 guide

 Key HubSpot customer service features

 Let's pop the hood and see what you actually get with HubSpot's Service Hub.
-These features are the building blocks of their support offering, but as you'll see, each one has its own quirks.
+These features are the building blocks of their support offering, designed to streamline your operations as you scale.

 Help desk and ticketing